 The impossibility is very creative in its approach to generating domain names, and it also gives you a handful of neat options as to how you can customize the process.

-DomainsBot does a great job of not only generating interesting domain names for you, but also letting you pick the synonyms you’d like to use alongside your original seed keywords.
+DomainsBot does a great job of not only generating exciting domain names for you but also letting you pick the synonyms you’d like to use alongside your original seed keywords.
 This can result in some cool customizations you wouldn’t have stumbled upon otherwise.

 NameMesh is one of the better domain name generators to check out if you have multiple keywords you’d like to include in the domain.
-The list of domains NameMesh creates based on your keywords is massive, and it’s neatly divided into a handful of categories: Common, New, Short, Fun and SEO.
+The list of parts NameMesh creates based on your keywords is massive, and it’s neatly divided into a handful of categories: Common, New, Short, Fun, and SEO.

 How do you use the tool?
 Start by inputting your keywords — you can have one or many — and select the TLDs you’re interested in.
-NameMesh will give you a huge list of generated domain names, and indicate which of them are available for registration.
+NameMesh will give you a massive list of generated domain names and indicate which are available for registration.

-Tip: Uncheck the option, ‘hide registered’, as this will give you a better overview of how viable certain domain names actually are.
-Basically, you don’t want a domain name if most of its other TLDs are already registered.
+Tip: Uncheck the option, ‘hide registered,’ as this will give you a better overview of how viable specific domain names are.
+You don’t want a domain name if most of its other TLDs are already registered.

-With these 16 domain name generators handy, you should have no problem coming up with an available domain name that describes your business well.
+With these 11 domain name generators handy.
+You should have no problem finding an available domain name that describes your business well.
 Anything I’ve missed out?
 Leave a comment below.